jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 > MDLIVE is a telehealth provider focused on digital delivery of high-quality, convenient, and cost-efficient medical care.
 The company provides patients, health plans, health systems and self-insured employers with 24/7/365 access to board-certified doctors, pediatricians and licensed therapists via secure online video, phone or a smartphone app.

 When I started working with MDLIVE their providers for videoconferencing were VSee and Adobe Connect.
-This was the challenge, to start using an open source provider, instead of a third party vendor that sometimes had connectivity issues.
-I replaced the third party provider for the open source, Web RTC.
+This was the challenge, to start using an open source provider, instead of a third party vendor that sometimes had connectivity issues and costly licenses.
+I replaced the third party providers with the new Web RTC one.
 The change was made from scratch for the web version of MDLIVEConnect.
-The new option is also native in most browsers, giving users the possibility of using it without any downloads.
-The trick was to make it run with Internet Explorer.
+The new option was also native in most browsers, giving users the possibility of using it without any additional downloads and software installs.
 Once the product was finished for modern browsers, support for IE was added.
 I also supported the teams in charge of the iOS and Android versions.

-MDLive can now offer MDLiveConnect as its primary video calling service, instead of third parties.
-With no third party fees!
+MDLive was now able to use MDLiveConnect as its primary video conferencing and reduced costs by minimizing the amount of licensing fees.

 MDLive is based in Sunrise, Florida.

 #### Tools & Technologies:

-C#, Ruby on Rails, JavaScript, React, Docker, Frozen Mountain's Websync and IceLink, Azure Storage, Queues and Functions, Node.js
+C#, Ruby on Rails, Javascript, React, Docker, Frozen Mountain Websync.
+Frozen Mountain IceLink, Azure Storage, Azure Queues, Azure Functions, Node.js

 ### [Toptal](https://www.toptal.com/) / [D4 Software](https://weared4.com/) <small>April 2015 - June 2015</small>